kragen/derctuo/markdown/scribal-basic.md

         }
     }

-That's over an order of magnitude worse than the BASIC line-art program.
-I don't think you can get it much more compact than that with Swing, and that's appalling.
+That’s over an order of magnitude worse than the BASIC line-art program.
+I don’t think you can get it much more compact than that with Swing, and that’s appalling.

 So I think Scribal Basic, despite the name, would need to make it easy to draw graphics.
 But I think most people will quickly get frustrated with the limits of 1980s-style opaque line-art polygons in 4 or 16 flat colors, or even 24-bit flat colors, even for cartoons.
-So I don't think GW-BASIC-style flood-fill and XORing into the framebuffer is really going to get us very far.
+So I don’t think GW-BASIC-style flood-fill and XORing into the framebuffer is really going to get us very far.

 I think instead something like the PostScript/PDF/SVG imaging model is